-An online store’s appearance, usability, and features should convey trustworthiness and professionalism.
-How an e-commerce site looks and behaves speaks to its safety and credibility.
-The essential element of good e-commerce website design is understanding what makes your website enjoyable for a customer to use.
-The moment your website stops making customers feel good about doing business with you is the moment it is hurting your business.
+An e-commerce website’s appearance, usability, and features should shout trustworthiness and professionalism.
+How an e-commerce website looks and works indicates its safety and credibility to potential customers.
+Therefore, the essential rule of good e-commerce website design is understanding what makes your website enjoyable for a customer to use.
+The day your website stops making customers feel good about doing business with you, it starts hurting your business.

-If your e-commerce site is experiencing any of the following seven signs, it may be time to upgrade.
+If your e-commerce site is experiencing any of the following 7 signs, it’s probably time to upgrade.

 1. Your site is slow